coverclock/com-diag-hazer/README.md

 gpstool have also turned out to be really useful tools for testing and evaluating GPS devices.

+# Sentences

+Hazer parses the following NMEA sentences.

+* GGA - Global Positioning System Fix Data (NMEA 0183 Version 4.10 p.
+68)
+* GLL - Geographic Position - Latitude/Longitude (NMEA 0183 Version 4.10 p.
+87)
+* GSA - GNSS DOP and Active Satellites (NMEA 0183 Version 4.10 p.
+92)
+* GSV - GNSS Satellites In View (NMEA 0183 Version 4.10 p.
+96)
+* RMC - Recommended Minimum Specific GNSS Data (NMEA 0183 Version 4.10 p.
+113)
+* TXT - Text Transmission (NMEA 0183 Version 4.10 p.
+124)
+* VTG - Course Over Ground & Ground Speed (NMEA 0183 Version 4.10 p.
+127)

+# Talkers

+Hazer recognizes the following talkers as belonging to the corresponding constellations and systems.

+These talkers have been observed in the wild coming from actual GPS receivers.

+* GL - GLObal NAvigation Satellite System (GLONASS) - Russia
+* GN - Global Navigation Satellite System (GNSS) - Generic
+* GP - Global Positioning System (GPS, formerly NavStar) - USA

+Support for these talkers has been unit tested but has never been exercised using actual GPS receivers.

+* GA - Galileo (as in Galileo Galilei) - EU
+* BD - BeiDou (as in The Big Dipper) - China
+* GB - BeiDou (as in The Big Dipper) - China
+* QZ - Quasi-Zenith Satellite System (QZSS) - Japan

+# Identifiers

+Hazer recognizes the following satellite identifiers in the GSA and GSV messages.

+These satellite identifiers have been observed in the wild coming from actual GPS receivers.

+* GPS - 1..32
+* SBAS - 33..34
+* GLONASS - 65..88, 89..96

+Support for these satellite identifiers has been unit tested but has never been exercised using actual GPS receivers.

+* QZSS - 193..200
+* BeiDou - 201..235

+There is currently no know or proposed satellite identifiers for Galileo.

 # Devices

 Hazer has been successfully tested with the following GPS chipsets.